Take Stewardship to the Next Level

 2. Be Certain before you register.
 Talk with your team and agree.
 Then register at the appropriate link below.
 Registration is open now.

 3. Register as Individuals for the Same Track.
 Everyone who wants the Zoom Link and reminders for the Track Meeting needs to follow the appropriate link below and register.
-You will be automatically added to the reminder email list and receive a confirmation with the Zoom Link and Dates.
-If you "unsubscribe" from GSB emails, you will NOT receive reminder emails.
+The consultant leading the tracks will send you the Zoom Link reminders before the meetings.

 4. Pastors may also register for the Pastoral Leadership Track in addition to their church's chosen track.